Tall Tales and True: 1996–present: Post breakup

 Following the break-up of Tall Tales and True, Dave Rashleigh went on to be a member of The Jackson Code, and later Sydney based outfit WEMO.

 Paul Miskin formed the band Angel Gear in 1997 which included Dave Rashleigh on drums.
 They continued to record with Nick Mainsbridge and released Friends in Low Places in 2003 on Mainsbridge's Beat – Route label.
 He has played bass and toured with Plug Uglies, Margaret Urlich, The Jackson Code and Jodi Phillis.
 He now writes for and performs with city/country outfits Grandaddy Low and The Richest Men in Town.

 Matthew de la Hunty returned to Perth, and released his debut solo album in 1999, Scissors, Paper, Rock, which followed on from the Tall Tales and True sound, but was more acoustic based and rough-edged.
 This was followed by a second album Welcome to My Rock And Roll World in 2001.
 He has also undertaken production/remix work for other artists, alongside continuing to record his own material, and lecturing in song writing and production.
-He formed The Smokin' Eldorados in 2009 with Rod Radalj(Scientists, Hoodoo Gurus), performing mainly on lead guitar in the loud, largely improvised rock sound that evolved.
+He formed The Smokin' Eldorados in 2009 with Roddy Radalj (The Scientists, Hoodoo Gurus), performing mainly on lead guitar in the loud, largely improvised rock sound that evolved.
 His current band Zombie Western Baby is a return to the vocal/guitar sound reminiscent of Tall Tales and True.
 In Berlin May 2013 he was musical director and performer in the premiere of the dance theatre work "Good Little Soldier".